 Zabbix is a very complex software that takes weeks to fully understand.
-One of the most interesting, most complex and least documented features are escalations.
-They are used to define a schedule what Zabbix is supposed to do when a certain event occurs.
-Like waking up the system administrator or do some automatic emergency cleanup tasks.
+One interesting,complex and badly documented feature is escalations.
+They define what should happen when a certain event occurs.
+Like waking up the system administrator or doing some automatic emergency cleanup tasks.

 The “why” of escalations

 One of the reasons I suggest you use escalations instead of just standard actions are delayed notifications.
 If you are using trigger dependencies then chances are that in case of a network problem still get spammed with alerts until the dependencies step in.